 Byline: Randy Shore, Vancouver Sun

-B.C. winemakers are seeking an overhaul of the province’s geographical labeling system in order to compete with the most prestigious winemaking regions in the world.
+B.C. winemakers are seeking an overhaul of the province’s appellation system in order to compete with the most prestigious winemaking regions in the world.

-An industry task group recommends the addition of 15 new appellation sub-regions within the Okanagan Valley to better market the province’s most distinctive wines.
+An industry task group recommends the addition of 15 new geographical sub-regions within the Okanagan Valley to better market the province’s most distinctive wines.

 The report of a task group of vintners released Thursday also calls for the creation of four new emerging wine regions — Thompson Valley, Lillooet-Lytton, Shuswap and Kootenays — in addition to the five existing regions.